Congregationalism in Guildford: an illustrated history

 Wanting to learn more, I browsed the extensive catalogue of records of Guildford Congregational Church, later Guildford United Reformed Church, 1706 to 1990 (reference 1466).
 These were deposited back in 1985 and 1986 and have been widely used by researchers but they were relatively unknown to me.
 Among the usual church records - registers, meeting minutes, membership rolls and magazines – I came across several albums and scrapbooks created by church members to mark special occasions.
 Browsing through them in the search room, I was astonished by how beautifully produced they were, in particular:

-• Cartbridge Chapel and watercolours of Tyting Farm and the River Wey near St Catherine's, 1891 Album presented to David Williamson BA on his retirement as Superintendent of the Guildford Congregational Sunday School, 1889 (reference 1466/8/8).
+• Cartbridge Chapel and watercolours of Tyting Farm and the River Wey near St Catherine's, 1891 Album presented to David Williamson on his retirement as Superintendent of the Guildford Congregational Sunday School, 1889 (reference 1466/8/8).

 • Photograph album presented to Mr J R Stevens in appreciation of ten years of 'religious and temperance work' in Guildford, 1891 (reference 1466/10/2/1)